Tax Cuts and Jobs Act: Legislative history

-The bill was introduced in the United States House of Representatives on November 2, 2017 by Congressman Kevin Brady, Republican representative from Texas.
+The bill was introduced in the House of Representatives on November 2, 2017 by Congressman Kevin Brady (R-Texas).
 On November 9, 2017, the House Ways and Means Committee passed the bill on a party-line vote, advancing the bill to the House floor.
 The House passed the bill on November 16, 2017, on a mostly-party line vote of 227–205.
-No Democrat voted for the bill, while 13 Republicans voted against it.House Passes Historic Debt Increase (press release), House Passes Historic Debt Increase (November 16, 2017).
+No Democrat voted for the bill, while 13 Republicans voted against it.
 On the same day, companion legislation passed the Senate Finance Committee, again on a party-line vote, 14–12.
 On November 28, the legislation passed the Senate Budget Committee, again on a party-line vote.
 In the early morning hours of December 2, 2017, the Senate passed its version of the bill by a 51–49 vote.
-Bob Corker (R–TN) was the only Republican senator to vote against this version of the bill and it received no Democratic Party support.
+Bob Corker (R–Tennessee) was the only Republican senator to vote against this version of the bill and it received no Democratic Party support.

 Differences between the House and Senate bills were reconciled in a conference committee that signed the final version on December 15, 2017.
 The final version contained relatively minor changes from the Senate version.
 The House passed the penultimate version of the bill on December 19, 2017.
 In the December 19 vote, the same Republicans who voted against the original House bill still voted against it (with the exception of Tom McClintock, who voted in favor on December 19 after having voted against the original House bill).
 However, several provisions of the bill violated the Senate's procedural rules, which meant that the House of Representatives needed to re-vote with the objectionable provisions removed.
 The Senate passed the final bill, 51–48, on December 20, 2017; all Senate Republicans voted for the bill except Sen. John McCain, who was absent for health reasons.
-On the same day, a re-vote was held in the House; the bill passed, 224–201.
+On the same day, a re-vote was held in the House; the bill passed with a vote of 224–201.
 President Trump then signed the bill into law on December 22, 2017.